-Subject verb agreement simply means the subject and verb must agree in number.
-This means both need to be singular or both need to be plural.
+What is subject-verb agreement?
+Subject-verb agreement simply means that the subject and verb in a sentence must agree in number.
+They both need to be singular, or they both need to be plural.
+Keep reading for subject-verb agreement examples in different kinds of sentences.

-Here are some examples of subject verb agreement (the subject is bolded and the verb underlined):
+Here are some examples of subject-verb agreement in singular subjects and verbs (the subject is bolded and the verb underlined):

-- My dog always growls at the postal carrier.
+- My dog waits for the postal carrier.

 - Basketballs roll across the floor.